blarney-lang/five-alive/README.md

 $ sudo apt install libgmp-dev
 ```

-For GHC 9.2.1 or later, [ghcup](https://www.haskell.org/ghcup/) can be
+For GHC 9.4.5, [ghcup](https://www.haskell.org/ghcup/) can be used.
-used.

 If you have trouble meeting any of the above dependencies, and are
 working only in simulation (not on FPGA), you can simply enter a